Libraries in Finland

 Finland is one of the few countries in the world which have strategic documents outlining library development.

-In Finland library and information services promote equal access to education and culture, reading and art appreciation, constant development of knowledge, skills and citizenship skills, internationalisations and lifelong learning.> Library policy
+In Finland library and information services promote equal access to education and culture, reading and art appreciation, constant development of knowledge, skills and citizenship skills, internationalisations and lifelong learning.> Financing and administration

 Library financing and administration

 The Ministry of Education and Culture is the national administrative authority for library and information services and supports libraries by financing many centrally produced services.
-The Ministry outlines library policy and prepares legislation on libraries for Parliament.> Financing and administration
+The Ministry outlines library policy and prepares legislation on libraries for Parliament.> International and EU cooperation

 The Ministry of Education and Culture aims to influence decisions made in international and EU